Accounting and Society

 • French and International Accounting Standards

-• Non-financial/sustainability reporting: quality, verification, key factors, institutional frameworks, and challenges arising from ongoing European and international standard-setting (EFRAG, ISSB)
+• Non-financial/sustainability reporting: quality, verification, determinants, institutional frameworks, and challenges arising from ongoing European and international standard-setting (EFRAG, ISSB)

-• Accounting Choices and Earnings Management for Publicly Traded Companies
+• Accounting Decisions and Earnings Management for Publicly Traded Companies

 • Industry specializations: healthcare, public sector organizations, arts and culture organizations, agri-food, innovative startups

-Members of the Accounting & Society group are active and involved in various academic associations, the main ones being the Association Francophone de Comptabilité (AFC),the European Accounting Association ( EAA), and the Center for Social and Environmental Accounting Research ( CSEAR)…
+Members of the Accounting & Society group are active and serve on the boards of various academic associations, the main ones being the Association Francophone de Comptabilité (AFC),the European Accounting Association ( EAA), and the Center for Social and Environmental Accounting Research ( CSEAR)…

 The members’ work also draws on Labex Entreprendre Axis 2, Program 1, “Standards, Innovation, and Responsible Management”; the Chair in Responsible Management and Entrepreneurship (MER); and the Chair in “Sustainability, Accounting, and Reporting” (SCORE).